MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/contentunderstanding/rest-api/rest-createmodel-method.md

 ## <a name="examples"></a>Voorbeelden

-### <a name="create-a-new-document-understanding-model-called-contoso-contract"></a>Een nieuw documentbegripsmodel maken met de naam 'Contoso-contract'
+### <a name="create-a-new-document-understanding-model-called-contoso-contract"></a>Een nieuw documentbegripmodel maken met de naam 'Contoso-contract'

 #### <a name="sample-request"></a>Voorbeeldaanvraag